 While at HP I worked quite a bit with HP's Virtual Vault, which is a highly secure version of Unix based on the Orange Book, which was part of the Rainbow Series describing security controls from the Department of Defense.
 The VirtualVault system was basically what the standard calls a CMW (compartmentalized mode workstation).
 SELinux and TrustedBSD are current projects that follow some of the same approaches.
 This security work is what led me to Postfix.
 While I was working on porting various applications to the environment, IBM made their announcement and released Secure Mailer (actually Postfix).
 Naturally, it caught my eye, and I started replacing Sendmail on all of my systems.
 Later, I wrote an article for SysAdmin magazine and eventually a book on Postfix.

-I suppose it is ironic that I ended up working for HP because I came from an IBM family.
+I ended up working for HP even though I came from an IBM family.
 My father, brother, uncles, aunts, and both grandfathers worked for IBM, and I have a cousin who continues there now.
 I like to say my blood runs blue.
 People have asked if there was any friction within the family since I worked at HP.
 In fact my father was just relieved that I was starting a 'regular' job and was thrilled.
 My first job out of college was working on a lobster boat and that shook him a bit.
 I also did a lot of freelancing before settling in at HP.
 Actually, I had already tried a regular job a while back doing IT at a brokerage firm.
 I didn't care for it.